MouronRoger/First1KGreek/refactoring/draft_refactoring_plan.md

-# First1KGreek Browser Refactoring Plan
+# First1KGreek Browser Refactoring Plan - Completed

 ## Overview

-This document outlines a comprehensive refactoring strategy for the First1KGreek Browser application, transitioning from its current monolithic structure to a modular architecture.
-The plan uses an incremental blending approach rather than parallel implementations, maintaining functionality throughout the transition while minimizing risk.
+This document outlines the comprehensive refactoring strategy that was successfully implemented for the First1KGreek Browser application, transitioning from its monolithic structure to a modular architecture.
+The plan used an incremental blending approach rather than parallel implementations, maintaining functionality throughout the transition while minimizing risk.

 ## Background

 - The project originally started with a more modular structure (as evidenced by `browse_copy.py`)
 - Over time, it evolved into a monolithic design (`browse_texts_fixed.py`)
 - CSS has already been successfully extracted to external files
-- We're essentially returning to a better-organized version of the original design
+- We successfully returned to a better-organized version of the original design

-## Phase 1: Incremental Function Extraction
+## Phase 1: Incremental Function Extraction ✅

-### Step 1: Initialize Basic Module Structure
+### Step 1: Initialize Basic Module Structure ✅
-Create only the essential directories and files needed for initial extractions:
+Created the essential directories and files needed for initial extractions:
 ```
 src/first1k/
 ├── __init__.py